LEARNING OBJECTIVES

 (ii) Irregular Solids

-The volume of irregular solids is determined by using displacement method.
+The volume of irregular solids is determined by using the displacement method.
 In this method, the solid is fully or wholly immersed in a liquid and the volume of the liquid displaced is measured.
 This method operates on the principle that “A body fully or wholly immersed in a fluid (liquid) displaces its own volume“.

-(i) Measuring cylinder, water and a piece of thin silk thread.
+(i) Measuring cylinder, water, and a piece of thin silk thread.

-(ii) Measuring cylinder, overflow (displacement) can, water and a piece of silk thread.
+(ii) Measuring cylinder, overflow (displacement) can, water, and a piece of silk thread.

 Measuring the volume of irregular solid